bgreenwell/rjot/README.md

 ## Features

   * **Instant capture**: Jot down a thought instantly from the command line.
+  * **Task management**: Quickly create tasks and view all pending items across a notebook.
   * **Multiple notebooks**: Organize your jots into separate collections (e.g., `work`, `personal`, `project-x`).
   * **Editor integration**: Use `rjot new` to open your favorite editor (`$EDITOR`) for longer-form entries with template support.
   * **Pinning jots**: Mark essential notes with `rjot pin` to keep them readily accessible with `rjot list --pinned`.